Ceramic Dictionary

 Flange of the lid: The part the lid stands on when taken off the jar and which holds it in place.

-Lip of lid: Can over lap the flange of the jar or be inside it and rest on the gallery.
-It is designed to fit exactly so it cannot slip off and it keeps the ingredients it is caring hot.
+Lip of lid: Can overlap the flange of the jar or be inside it and rest on the gallery.
+It is designed to fit exactly so it cannot slip off and it keeps the ingredients it is carrying hot.
 This is shown in the first two of the eight drawings at the top.

 LIDS IN RELATION TO JARS